praveens-git-bit/PreDay_Ignite2024/Exercise4.md

 We’ll ask Copilot for suggestions based on the results and data in the report.

-20. Enter the below flollowing prompt in Copilot, and press the **Send** button.
+20. Enter the below prompt in Copilot, and press the **Send** button.

 ```
 Based on the data in the page, what can be done to improve the bounce rate of millennials?